Systems Security Foundations for Agentic Computing: Attacks on Agentic Systems: Case Studies

-\textbf{AI ClickFix.} Traditional social-engineering techniques were adapted to use against computer-use agents, in an attack called ``AI ClickFix''~\cite{wunderwuzzi2025clickfix}.
+\paragraph{AI ClickFix.} Traditional social-engineering techniques were adapted to use against computer-use agents, in an attack called ``AI ClickFix''~\cite{wunderwuzzi2025clickfix}.
 The attack involved tricking an AI agent into executing malicious code by presenting it with a series of instructions on a webpage.
 For instance, the agent was prompted to click a button which secretly copied a malicious command to the clipboard; then, the agent was instructed to open a terminal and paste the command from the clipboard into the terminal.
-The result was that the AI system was hijacked to execute arbitrary commands from untrusted web content.
+This resulted in the AI system being hijacked to execute arbitrary commands from untrusted web content.

-This attack demonstrates that AI agents can be ``socially engineered,'' violating the principles of Human Weak Link, Least Privilege, and Secure Information Flow.
+\begin{violationbox} \underline{Violation:} This attack demonstrates that AI agents can be ``socially engineered,'' violating the principles of Human Weak Link, Least Privilege, and Secure Information Flow. \end{violationbox}

-\underline{Defense:} Introduce a hard security boundary between untrusted web content and privileged system tools.
-The agent should not be allowed to paste data from a browser clipboard directly into a system terminal without an user consent.
-This would restrict the agent's functionality though and burdens the user with security decisions, effectively requiring the user to determine what is appropriate (visual) instruction and what is data (\autoref{sec:open-separate}).
+\begin{defensebox} \underline{Defense:} Introduce a hard security boundary between untrusted web content and privileged system tools.
+The agent should not be allowed to copy data from a browser clipboard directly into a system terminal without user consent.
+This would, however, restrict the agent's functionality and burdens the user with security decisions, effectively requiring the user to determine what is an appropriate (visual) instruction and what is data (\autoref{sec:open-separate}). \end{defensebox}